On Asymptotics and Resurgent Structures of Enumerative Gromov-Witten Invariants: Introduction

 Consider the A-model on a CY $\CX$, in the large-radius phase (valid when the K\"ahler parameter $t$ is large).
 The A-model free energy is then given by an asymptotic, genus expansion \be F (\CX) \simeq \sum_{g=0}^{+\infty} g_{\text{s}}^{2g-2} F_g (t), \ee

 where the genus-$g$ contributions to the free energy may be decomposed as \cite{bcov93} \be F_g (t) = \sum_{d > 0} N_{g,d}\, Q^d. \ee

 The sum over degree $d$ corresponds to a sum over topological sectors as classified by worldsheet instantons (where $Q = \rme^{-t}$ in units where $\alpha'=2\pi$).
-While this explicitly shows how the topological-string free energy is a generating function for the genus $g$, degree $d$, enumerative GW invariants of $\CX$, $N_{g,d}$, the two expansions above have rather different properties: while the fixed-genus \eqref{alphaprime-expansion} is a \textit{convergent} series, with a non-zero radius of convergence, \textit{e.g.}, \cite{knn77}, \eqref{gstring-expansion} is instead a \textit{divergent} asymptotic series, with zero radius of convergence, \textit{e.g.}, \cite{gp88}.
+While this explicitly shows how the topological-string free energy is a generating function for the genus $g$, degree $d$, enumerative GW invariants of $\CX$, $N_{g,d}$, the two expansions above have rather different properties: while the fixed-genus \eqref{alphaprime-expansion} is a \textit{convergent} series\footnote{Convergence was proved at planar level in \cite{knn77, th82}, although there is no general mathematical proof at arbitrary genus.
+As we shall see later on, our examples in the present paper also strongly support this convergence property.}, with a non-zero radius of convergence, \eqref{gstring-expansion} is instead a \textit{divergent} asymptotic series, with zero radius of convergence; see, \textit{e.g.}, \cite{gp88}.
 The reason for this is the factorial growth of the genus-$g$ contributions with genus, as $F_g \sim (2g)!$.

 From the standpoint of defining the string free energy, the asymptotic nature of the perturbative expansion \eqref{gstring-expansion} implies that $F (\CX)$ cannot be properly defined by perturbation theory alone.
 One way to move forward is to use the theory of resurgence \cite{e81}.
 In this context, the perturbative expansion gets enlarged into a transseries, an object which fully captures all information concerning the observable that it represents, including both perturbative/analytic components (in powers of the string coupling $g_{\text{s}}$) and nonperturbative/non-analytic components (in powers of the ``instanton'' factor $\rme^{-1/g_{\text{s}}}$).
 The asymptotic and resurgent nature of the perturbative sequence implies the existence of these instanton-type terms, of which there can be many distinct types and with different strengths.
 Remarkably, all these seemingly independent perturbative and nonperturbative sectors in the transseries turn out to be related to each other via a tight web of asymptotic resurgence relations.
 In particular, the leading factorial growth of perturbation theory is a consequence of these asymptotic relations, as is any other subleading growth correcting that factorial term.
 As a result, one may in fact extract, or decode, nonperturbative information from perturbation theory alone and vice-versa.
 Moreover, these interrelations have somewhat universal forms, and should be expected to hold across a wide range of different problems.